H2Swine/flac/man/flac.md

 with 8/16 bits, and WAVE\_FORMAT\_EXTENSIBLE otherwise), except: will be overridden by chunks found by \--keep-foreign-metadata-if-present or
 \--keep-foreign-metadata or output filename extension selected by -o.
-If conflicting formats are specified - including through keeping incompatible foreign metadata - the decoder will exit with an *error*.
+The decoder will exit with an *error* upon conflicting output formats set - including, by way of keeping incompatible foreign metadata.

 **\--force-aiff-format**
 **\--force-rf64-format**